 The disclosure immediately sparked new concerns about how much information Apple was keeping to itself on Mr. Jobs's health.
 Medical and corporate-governance experts earlier this month had challenged Mr. Jobs's disclosure about a hormone imbalance as too general and had criticized Apple for not providing fuller background on the state of the CEO's health.
-Several medical experts suggested the hormone imbalance could be related to the tumor surgeons removed from Mr. Jobs's nancreas more complex than he had thought.
+Several medical experts suggested the hormone imbalance could be related to the tumor surgeons removed from Mr. Jobs's pancreas.